ramblingsofadev/docs/console.md

 <h3 id="custom-elements">Custom Elements</h3>

 You can create your own style elements.
-Elements are registered to `Aphiria\Console\Output\Compilers\Elements\ElementRegistry`.
+Elements are registered to `ElementRegistry`.

 ```php
 use Aphiria\Console\Output\Compilers\Elements\{Colors, Element, ElementRegistry, Style, TextStyles};